 The map represents the railway lines described at Schedule B as at the New Segments Commencement Date.
-This map may change over the Term.
+This map may change over the Term in accordance with section 2.4.
 Applicants should refer to ARTC's website for an up to date map of the railway lines described at Schedule B.